Cloud Ctrl

 • Managed Customers — The total number of customers being monitored for governance compliance

-• Global Compliance — The overall compliance percentage across all customers, colour-coded for quick assessment (green for 90%+, orange for 70–90%, red for below 70%)
+• Global Compliance — The overall compliance percentage across all customers

-• Non-Compliant Resources — The total count of resources that are currently in a non-compliant state
+• Total Non-Compliant Resources — The aggregate count of non-compliant resources across all tenants

-• Exposed Spend — The total monthly spend associated with non-compliant resources, displayed in your configured currency
+• Exposed Spend — The total monthly spend associated with non-compliant resources

 Portfolio Heatmap